Helen is currently Head of the Department of Psychology, Social Work and Allied Health Sciences.

 Nadia qualified as an Orthoptist in 1989 from Queen’s College Glasgow with distinction.

-Dr Jacqueline McCallum is an Assistant Head of Department in the School of Health and Life Sciences within the department of Nursing and Community Health.
+Dr Jacqueline McCallum is the Acting Head of Department in the School of Health and Life Sciences within the department of Nursing and Community Health.
 Jacqueline has worked in education since 2000 and joined GCU in 2005.

 Heather Gray qualified as a physiotherapist in 1988 from Queen’s College, Glasgow.